-4.13 Participation of Government-Sponsored Entities
+4.12 Participation of Government-Sponsored Entities

 There are currently no German governmentsponsored entities active in German securitisations.
+However, the ECB has recently been an active investor in the ABS market.

-4.14 Entities Investing in Securitisation
+4.13 Entities Investing in Securitisation

-In 2018, according to TSI, UK investors (41%) followed by Benelux investors (11%) and US investors (10%) invested in European ABS.
+According to True Sale International in 2018, UK investors (41%) followed by Benelux investors (11%) and US investors (10%) invested in European ABS.
 In 2018, European ABS was placed predominantly to funds (52%), pension funds (15%) and banks (29%).